 GEDEFU 18 stands for GEheimschrift DEr FUnker 18 which translates as radiotelegraphists 18 cipher is the old name of the ADFGX and ADFGVX ciphers.

 dCode retains ownership of the "ADFGX Cipher" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "ADFGX Cipher" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "ADFGX Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "ADFGX Cipher" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "ADFGX Cipher" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "ADFGX Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "ADFGX Cipher" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.